Scientific Name

 Origin

 Crassula 'Moonglow' is one of the earliest Crassula crossings introduced by Johnson Cactus Gardens in 1958.
-It is a result of a cross between Crassula deceptor and Crassula perfoliata var. minor (formerly known as Crassula falcata).
+It results from a cross between Crassula deceptor and Crassula perfoliata var. minor (formerly known as Crassula falcata).

 Hardiness